skgigliotti/streamlit_tutorial/README.md

 # streamlit_tutorial

-This repo walks you through creating and deploying a data app in Python using [Streamlit](https://streamlit.io/).
+This repository walks you through creating and deploying a data app in Python using [Streamlit](https://streamlit.io/).
 It contains:

   * A small demo app to get you started.
 This app contains interesting, real-world data.
   * Instructions for installing, running, and modifying the demo app on your local machine.
   * Exercises for improving the app.
 Solving these problems will help you learn Streamlit.
-  * Instructions for deploying your finsihed app to the internet.
+  * Instructions for deploying your finished app to the internet.
 This will let you share it with friends and family.

 You can view the final app [here](https://arilamstein-tutorial.streamlit.app/).

 ### Prerequisites

 This tutorial assumes that you have some familiarity with the terminal / command line.
 It also assumes that you have git installed on your local machine.

 Prior experience with git and Python is helpful but not necessary.